 (No matter where you place the Rapture in the End Times Scenario, if you believe in the Lord’s all-sufficient work on the cross, then you know that the Church has to be protected from the End Times judgments, not purified by them.
 If you don’t believe the Lord’s work was sufficient, but that the coming judgments are needed to finish what He only began, then you have much bigger problems than figuring out when the Rapture will occur.)

 The length of the Great Tribulation is variously given as 3 1/2 years (Daniel 12:7), 42 months (Rev. 11:2), or 1260 days (Rev. 12:6).
-If you use a 12 month 30 day calendar for a total of 360 days in a year, these three measurements all turn out to be the same length.
+If you use a 12 month 30-day calendar for a total of 360 days in a year, these three measurements all turn out to be the same length.
 Some commentators claim that in Matt.
 24:22 Jesus said this time would be cut short, and the English translation does seem to imply this, but it has to be an incorrect interpretation of the Lord’s intent.
-I say this because while Daniel 12 was written several hundred years before the Lord spoke on the matter, John wrote Revelation 60 years after the resurrection. so it’s length was made clear in testimony given both before the Lord’s time and after it.
-If He said the Great Tribulation is going to be cut short then He contradicted both Daniel and John, something the bible can’t do.
+I say this because while Daniel 12 was written several hundred years before the Lord spoke on the matter, John wrote Revelation 60 years after the resurrection.
+So it’s length was made clear in testimony given both before the Lord’s time and after it.
+If He said the Great Tribulation is going to be cut short, then He contradicted both Daniel and John—something the Bible cannot do.
 More likely the intent of Matt.
-24:22 is to explain that if the Lord doesn’t return to put an end to the Great Tribulation at the appointed time no one would survive it, but for the sake of His elect He will return to put an end to it.
+24:22 is to explain that if the Lord doesn’t return to put an end to the Great Tribulation at the appointed time, no one would survive it, but for the sake of His elect He will return to put an end to it.

-The 3 1/2 years, 42 months, 1260 days references lead us to believe that Earth’s original calendar consisted of 12 months with 30 days each, and in fact it appears that prior to about 700 BC all the Earth used such a calendar.
-Since then a number of different calendars have emerged , apparently to compensate for changes that took place in the Earth’s orbit about that time.
+The 3 1/2 years, 42 months, 1260 days references lead us to believe that Earth’s original calendar consisted of 12 months of 30 days each, and in fact, it appears that before about 700 BC all the Earth used such a calendar.
+Since then many different calendars have emerged, apparently to compensate for changes that took place in the Earth’s orbit about that time.
 (The calendar used by Western Nations today is only about four hundred years old.)

 Therefore, the Abomination That Causes Desolation that took place in 168 BC was only a partial fulfillment of Daniel’s prophecy.
 Jesus referred to it so people in the end times would be able to recognize the complete fulfillment when they saw it.
 They’ll know to look for a man standing in the Temple calling himself God and demanding that his image be worshiped.
 Jesus told those living in Judea (Israel) that when they see it to flee into hiding immediately, for the Great Tribulation will have begun.